4 min read

 This is not a theoretical risk.
 At least one successful claimant has already sought to challenge its pre-PACCAR LFA on the basis that it is now unenforceable and the funders have no interest in the settlement sum (Therium Litigation Funding A IC v Bugsby Property LLC [2023] EWHC 2627 (Comm)).

 However, the retrospective effect of the Bill was not without controversy.
 Concerns were raised about the possibility that claimants who negotiated new LFAs following PACCAR would be faced with two enforceable LFAs if the retrospective provisions of the Bill came into effect.
 There has also been a suggestion that the retrospective effect would contravene the government’s obligations under the European Convention on Human Rights.
-Whether the retrospective provision will be in the new Bill will be a consideration for the next Government.
+Whether the retrospective provision will be in the new Bill will be a consideration for the new Government.

 Continuing uncertainty

 Funding serves economic interests and access to justice issues.
-Given the interests at stake, it appears likely that the new government will seek to progress changes which make the use of litigation funding more prevalent in England and Wales.
-This in turn may prompt an increase in claims, with associated consequences for D&O Insurers.
+Given the interests at stake, it appears likely that the new Government will seek to progress changes which make the use of litigation funding more prevalent in England and Wales.
+This in turn may prompt an increase in claims, with associated consequences for Insurers.

 Next article